spring-projects/spring-integration-extensions/spring-integration-hazelcast/README.md

 ## HAZELCAST CONTINUOUS QUERY INBOUND CHANNEL ADAPTER

 Hazelcast Continuous Query enables to listen to the modifications performed on specific map entries.
-Hazelcast Continuous Query Inbound Channel Adapter is an event-driven channel adapter and listens related distributed map events in the light of defined predicate.
+Hazelcast Continuous Query Inbound Channel Adapter is an event-driven channel adapter and listens to related distributed map events in the light of defined predicate.
 Its basic definition is as follows :
 ```
 <int-hazelcast:cq-inbound-channel-adapter
 				channel="cqMapChannel"